APOLLO INFORMAL INVESTMENT

 How hands-on is Apollo?

 We aim to select a member who can help investee companies grow while looking after the interests of all stakeholders.
 They will be the contact person between the investee company and (Apollo) shareholders.
 The investee company and Investment director can determine the level of compensation.
-Normally this is between £0 and £500 per month.
+Usually, this is between £0 and £500 per month.

 What fees does Apollo charge the investee companies?